Skip to main content

 On an annual basis, your monthly TPP pension payment may increase as a result of a cost-of-living adjustment (COLA) each July 1st.

-The TPP has 2 types of COLA, Variable and CPI -1%.
 Your retirement date determines which type of COLA you could receive.
 These details are below.

 Variable COLA (If you retired on or after August 1, 2006 or retired before August 1, 2006 and elected this COLA type)